maoli67660/life_in_uk/README.md

 Best album from the UK and Ireland

-**Who was Boudicca?**

-One of the tribal leaders who fought against the Romans

-**Which TWO of the following water sports are popular in the UK?**

-Rowing, Sailing

 **According to the 2011 Census, what percentage of the population identified themselves as Muslim?**

 4.8%

-**How often are elections held for the Welsh government?**

-England 5 year ？？ 有真争议。  Welsh官方说的是5年

 **Who was the British Minister after Margaret Thatcher?**

 John Major

-**What name is given to the person appointed by local authorities to be the ceremonial leader of a particular council?**

-Mayor

-**What is the meaning of the term ‘first past the post’?**

-简单多数候选人获胜

-**Which court deals with the MOST serious cases in Scotland, such as murder?**

-The High Court

 **Which British artist was a portrait painter who often painted people in country or garden scenarios?**

 Thomas Gainsborough

 **During which religious celebration do Muslims sacrifice an animal to eat?**

 ## Test - 5